Sunday Drive to Historic Port Townsend

-This past weekend, we stayed at a vacation rental with our neighbors in Port Townsend.
-Port Townsend is a charming seaside town located on the northeast corner of the Olympic Peninsula and is about 60 miles away (by car) from Seattle.
 On this visit, we opted to take the Fauntleroy ferry (located in West Seattle) to Southworth driving north to Port Townsend.
 If you’ve never been to PT, I highly recommend that you plan a visit.
 We booked a vacation rental with our friends that was on the northeast end of the Olympic Peninsula.
+Residential homes in Port Townsend WA

 Port Townsend has a rich history, which can be seen in the beautifully preserved buildings that date back to the late 1800s.
 The town was originally settled as a trading post and later became a bustling seaport during the Victorian era.
 You’ll probably notice some folks dressed from that era around town.

 The town is home to a vibrant arts community, with numerous galleries and studios showcasing the work of local artists.
 The town also has a thriving music scene, with several live music venues and festivals throughout the year.
 Port Townsend is renowned for their Wooden Boat Festival that takes place in September.
 The Northwest Maritime Center, located on the waterfront, promotes maritime education and offers classes, workshops, and events related to boating and sailing.
-During our stay, we enjoyed the Saturday farmers market with live music, arts & crafts and plenty of tasty treats for a dinner in, which included a stop to the Key City Fish Company.
+During our stay, we enjoyed the Saturday farmers market with live music, arts & crafts and plenty of tasty treats for a dinner in, which included a stop to the Key City Fish Company and playing pool at Sirens.

 Outdoor enthusiasts will also find plenty to do in Port Townsend.
 The town is surrounded by natural beauty, with easy access to hiking trails, beaches, and water sports like kayaking and fishing.
 The nearby Olympic National Park offers stunning vistas and some of the best hiking in the region.